hardikkamboj/joy-of-learning/Chapter-2/README.md

 - Once we make the modification, we can convert the image back to spatial domain by using the inverse transform.

   ![Image Transforms](images/image_transforms.png)

+There is another section which gives an introduction to the probablistic models which are used in Image Processing.

+### END OF CHAPTER-02 Theory (FINAAALLLYYYY), took a really long time, hope I would be more consistent with it now.